batden/esteem/README.md

-# esteem - Work in progress
+# esteem - work in progress

 A neat Bash script to build and install Enlightenment on Ubuntu